braeden-cs/braeden-cs.github.io/essays/AI-A-Friend-or-Foe.md

 ### III.
 Impact on Learning and Understanding:
   <p>Overall, I would not say that AI has made a detrimental or profound impact on my learning and understanding in this class.
 Especially because this course is a foundational class within my major, I have found myself trying to stray away from relying on ChatGPT.
 In the beginning, I completely avoided using ChatGPT in any class.
 The main issue that I saw with using AI is that it would negatively impact essential aspects and skills that I am trying to develop.
+However, I slowly began to use ChatGPT in a way where I am not over-reliant on AI.
 The biggest differntiation that I made during my experience of using AI is that it should be the HELP, not the SOLUTION.
-Once I was able to understand this difference, I used AI to supplement my learning rather than it becoming the foundation of my knowledge.</p>
+Once I was able to understand this difference, I used AI to supplement my learning rather than it becoming the foundation of my knowledge.
+Even with my periodic use of AI, I believe that I was still able to learn and develop the skills and concepts foundational for software engineering.</p>

 ### IV.
 Practical Applications:
+  <p>From my perspective, the most practial appliation of AI in software engineering would have to be its debugging capabilities.</p>
+  <p>The future of AI with respect to software engineering is quite murky.
+A lot of companies are putting precedence and priority over developing and incorporating AI into their products.
+The biggest sentiment that has been spreading around in the software engineering and tech industry is that AI will be taking a lot of peoples jobs. </p>

 ### V. Challenges and Opportunities:
+  <p>The biggest challenge that comes with using AI happens to be one of its main functionalities.
+As I discussed in the prior sections, using AI does not mean you will get a definitive or correct answer.
+Instead, a lot of the time, especially for writing code, I end up getting garbage code that either does not satisfy the prompt given or is horribly written and difficult to understand.
+As a result, I have not really relied on ChatGPT to create an entire program</p>
+  <p>Another issue that I have come across when using AI, especially for ChatGPT, is that it can sometimes be difficult to craft an effective prompt that will garner an optimized solution.
+As the files got bigger, the prompts became even more difficult to create as I was not going to provide ChatGPT with thousands of lines of code just to give it the proper context to solve problem.
+In all honesty, creating good prompts for ChatGPT could be taught as a class in itself.</p>
+  <p>Despite all of these challenges, I do see the appeal and opportunities found in AI.
+I believe that software engineering and AI could work hand in hand together to educate the new generation of software engineers.
+I say this because, from my experience, using ChatGPT in some cases has made writing code more efficient.
+Specifically, I found that ChatGPT really helped with debugging code.
+I already had the knowledge of how to implement the code so that my program will function properly.
+However, I would sometimes have small details that I neglected.
+Using ChatGPT, I would be able to find those bugs within my code with relative ease.</p>

 ### VI.
 Comparative Analysis:

 ### VII.
 Future Considerations:

 ### VIII.
 Conclusion: